tnisula/IoT_Kurssi/README.md

 # IoT_Kurssi
-Internet of Things Master-kurssin tiedostoja.
+Files of my own project in Internet of Things Master-course.